InformNapalm: Surkov leaks

 On 23 October 2016, Ukrainian hacker group CyberHunta published correspondence that it alleged was from the office email account of Vladislav Surkov, a political adviser to Vladimir Putin.
 Volunteers from InformNapalm requested additional evidence from an alliance of hacker groups that includes CyberHunta, RUH8, FalconsFlame, and TRINITY.
-They secured the release of a 1GB Microsoft Outlook data file.
+They secured the release of a 1 GB Microsoft Outlook data file.
 InformNapalm reported that the hackers also were in possession of documents from 2015 and 2016 that were being analysed by intelligence agencies and were not released due to their operational value.

 The document leak included 2,337 emails from Surkov's inbox.
 The emails illustrate Russian plans to politically destabilize Ukraine and the coordination of affairs with major opposition leaders in separatist Eastern Ukraine.
 The release included a document sent to Surkov by Denis Pushilin, former Chairman of the People's Council of the Donetsk People's Republic, listing casualties that occurred during 2014.
 It also included a 22-page outline of "a plan to support nationalist and separatist politicians and to encourage early parliamentary elections in Ukraine, all with the aim of undermining the government in Kyiv."

+Private files of Russian militants

+Thanks to the cooperation with hackers, InformNapalm volunteers were able to access private files of individual Russian militants.
+In March 2016, a group of cyber activists FalconsFlame handed over to InformNapalm volunteers data extracted from the phone of Nikolai Reichenau, an employee of the Russian Federal Penitentiary Service: photos of the Russian occupier in the settlements of Luhansk, Izvarine, Sorokine (formerly Krasnodon), Donetsk, Ilovaisk, Bakhmut (formerly Artemivsk), Debaltseve, and Vuhlehirsk.
+The phone also contained videos and photos from Donetsk airport taken in January 2015.
+After the article was published, the official YouTube channel of the InformNapalm community received a letter from YouTube management demanding that the video be removed within 48 hours due to a complaint about privacy violations.
+After a series of consultations, InformNapalm volunteers prepared an open letter to the YouTube editorial board.